Experiences & Amenities

 Come talk about Sea Turtles, Snorkeling, Geo-caching, History, Sea Beans and Drift Seeds, Key Deer and many more.
 Our staff and volunteers have a wide variety of knowledge on many subjects regarding Bahia Honda State Park and it is a great way to cool down and beat the heat.
 Open daily from 10:00am to 4:00pm (opening times may vary during turtle nesting season April-October)

-Cold water accessible outdoor showers, for rinsing off saltwater, are located near the bathhouses and at the east end of Calusa Beach.
+Cold water accessible outdoor showers, for rinsing off saltwater, are located near the bathhouse.

-For day-use visitors, restrooms with accessible cold outdoor showers are located in Calusa day-use area.
+For day-use visitors, restrooms with accessible cold outdoor showers are located in Calusa/Loggerhead day-use area.
 There is also a stand-alone accessible restroom.

 Visit the interpretive exhibit located outside the Nature Center providing a variety of information.